The Cass Theatre was a leading lady in the city’s entertainment business, one of many theaters that dotted the Detroit landscape.

 The theater’s history is tied to that of the Board of Commerce, which was formally organized June 30, 1903.
 It had occupied three rooms in the Hammond Building on Campus Martius for a few months before spending a couple of years in the State Bank Building.
 At the end of the three-year lease, the bank decided it didn’t have the room to spare, and the board was looking for new quarters.
 In early 1907, shelled out $45,000 (about $1 million today, when adjusted for inflation) for the home of Dr. William Brodie on Lafayette and Washington Boulevard, then known as Wayne.
 The board used the house until 1912, when the organization decided it needed more room to grow.
 That year, Brodie’s house was flattened and construction started on what would come to be known as the Board of Commerce Building.

 On the stormy morning of Feb.
-6, 1913, a procession was led from the Russell House hotel on Campus Martius to the site for the cornerstone-laying ceremony.
+6, 1913, a procession was led from Campus Martius to the site for the cornerstone-laying ceremony.
 On Oct.
 6, 1913, more than 1,000 members of the organization turned out for the dedication.
 The three-story brick building and group were a prominent piece of life in Detroit for many years.
 Former President Theodore Roosevelt spoke in the building’s auditorium on May 23, 1918.
 The venue also hosted William Jennings Bryan.

 A star is born